 9. If you want to impress new travel friends with facts: No Such Thing as a Fish

 The “QI” elves – the team who come up with all the bizarre, unbelievable facts for the TV show – host this brilliantly irreverent podcast.
-After listening to just one episode, you’ll be an expert on things like aeroplane-chasing bumblebees and toe-wrestling championships.
+After listening to just one episode, you’ll be an expert on things such as aeroplane-chasing bumblebees and toe-wrestling championships.

 If you like this, try: Stuff You Should Know